Manual Installation

 If you want to have more control over the installation process, you may perform a manual installation.
 ClusterControl requires a number of packages to be installed and configured, as described in the following list:

-– ClusterControl v2 web user interface.clustercontrol-controller
+– ClusterControl graphical user interface (GUI).clustercontrol-controller

 – ClusterControl CMON controller.clustercontrol-notifications